Eurostar Premier: London to Paris

 Arrival at St Pancras

-St Pancras rewards an early arrival.
-Give yourself time to move through security and immigration without compressing the rest of the morning.
+St Pancras is accommodating for those who arrive early.
+Give yourself time to move through security and immigration without the need to rush to the platform straight after.
 As a Premier customer, you have access to the dedicated priority lanes, but it can still be busy at peak times.
-Once you are through, slow the pace.
-Premier travel works best when you are not chasing minutes.

 If you have luggage, keep it minimal and manageable.
-The walk to the platform is part of the rhythm and it is smoother when you are not juggling bags or repacking at the last moment.
+The walk to the platform is part of the hustle and bustle of the station and it is smoother when you are not juggling bags or repacking at the last moment.

-P&M tip: If you want the lounge to feel like a genuine stop, aim to be seated at least 30 minutes before boarding.
-Any less and you will feel like you are simply passing through.
+P&M tip: If you want the lounge to feel like a genuine stop, aim to be there at least 30 minutes before the scheduled boarding time.
+Any less and you may not enjoy the full benefit of the offering.

 Eurostar Premier Lounge